debbieyuen/climate/README.md

 ## runing Climax on the Map
 * Weights downloaded from the Hugging Face
 * Download the data and train and fine tune it
 * Should be able to do eveyrthing on the mark
+* nirr, vaper, tnr,
+* give me a header of history